What can employers do with regard to background checks and inquiries in the U.S. under Federal Law?

 What can employers do with regard to background checks and inquiries in Angola?

-Medical history: Medical examinations are mandatory for job applicants under 18 years old.
-Job applicants over the age of 18 do not need to undertake a medical examination.
+Medical history: Medical examinations are mandatory for job candidates under 18 years old.
+Job candidates over the age of 18 do not need to undertake a medical examination.
 However, from a personal data standpoint, the results of medical examinations are deemed to be sensitive.
-Thus, an authorization from the Data Protection Authority is required in order to allow employers to collect a job applicant’s data.
-Further, the job applicant must consent to such a medical examination.
+Thus, an authorization from the Data Protection Authority is required in order to allow employers to collect a job candidate’s data.
+Further, the job candidate must consent to such a medical examination.
 In any case, after an employee has been hired, a medical examination must be carried out by an occupational doctor in order to ascertain whether he or she is fit to perform the role.

 Drug screening: As a rule, drug screening is prohibited in Angola and there are no rules governing the matter.